Telephone: +44 (0)24 761 50586

 Erasing Ethnicity?
-Propaganda and Nation Building in Rwanda (with Arthur Blouin), (Under revision for resubmission, Journal of Political Economy)
+Propaganda and Nation Building in Rwanda (with Arthur Blouin),

 This paper provides the first systematic empirical evaluation of nation building in Rwanda.
 We show that despite operating in the shadow of one of the worst genocides ever and an environment of deep ethnic mistrust and hostility, the Rwandan government has helped 'bridge' the ethnic chasm between Hutus and Tutsis.
 In particular, we observe that exposure to government propaganda has encouraged nation building in the form of greater inter-ethnic trust and cooperation.
 Second, we provide evidence arguing that while part of this nation building has been due to a direct improvement in individual inter-ethnic attitudes and preferences, at least some of it has been driven by fear of social or government sanctions.
 Third, we provide some of the first evidence to show that ethnicity is a political construct that can be altered or 'erased' even in a relatively short time frame.
 In doing so, we introduce new methodological tools from cognitive psychology with applications to the economics of identity and stereotypes.

 "Political Economy of Liberal Democracy" (with Dani Rodrik), NBER Working Paper 21540, September 2015

 "The puzzle is not why democracy so often turns out to be illiberal.
 It is that liberal democracy can ever emerge....we should not be surprised by how uncommon it is in practice.
 Only rarely do political forces align to produce a sustainable version of it.""Policy Gambles" (with Sumon Majumdar), American Economic Review (2004)